 - Doctor Who.
 In "The Snowmen", Dr. Simeon quietly rings for his men while the Doctor is rambling on as usual.
-Being Genre Savvy, the Doctor does an Offhand Backhand locking of the door with his sonic screwdriver.
+The Doctor does an Offhand Backhand locking of the door with his sonic screwdriver.
 By the time they get the door open, the Doctor has done a Stealth Hi/Bye.

 - In Angband, some monsters have the tag "Usually appear in groups", which is Exactly What It Says on the Tin.
 If a unique version of said monster spawns, it will instead say "Usually appears with reinforcements."
 Orcs in particular like to appear in large numbers and unique orcs can be a severe challenge at low levels due to bringing dozens and dozens of allies to surround you with.

 - Assassin's Creed I: When King Richard decides he will learn the truth from Trial by Combat, Altair fights a mess of guards along with the head Knight Templar.

 - The end boss also does this after a fashion.

 - In Assassin's Creed II, Ezio does this in the second-to-last boss fight, in the same fashion to the final boss of the previous game.
 Earlier, Francesco de Pazzi attempts to do this when Ezio confronts him on a rooftop, but Ezio killed all the guards on the way up, so Francesco leaps from the roof to escape him.
 With a Leap of Faith, which no other villain in the series has managed to do since.
 Ezio barely catches up to him.
 Francesco was just that scared.